2 Days in Rome Itinerary: How to Spend A Weekend in Rome [From a Local!]

 10 min walk from Pantheon

-Following this two days in Rome itinerary, it will be around 5 PM by the time you’re done with the Pantheon.
-This is the perfect time to head to Campo de’ Fiori, a vibrant square that hosts farmers’ markets during the day but turns into the hub of Rome’s nightlife by evening.
+End your first day of this two days in Rome itinerary with an exquisite food tour.
+First, make your way to Campo de’ Fiori, a vibrant square that hosts farmers’ markets during the day but turns into the hub of Rome’s nightlife by evening.

 Campo de' Fiori in Rome, Italy